ncbi/icn3d/README.md

 ```

 ## Change log
+The production version [icn3d-2.0.3](https://www.ncbi.nlm.nih.gov/Structure/icn3d/icn3d-2.0.3.zip) was release on May 2, 2018.
+Removed the "Description" field when saving a set of atoms.
+This made "Share Link" URL shorter.
+Made the size of stabilizer thicker for 3D printing.

 The production version [icn3d-2.0.2](https://www.ncbi.nlm.nih.gov/Structure/icn3d/icn3d-2.0.2.zip) was release on April 30, 2018.
 Reset WebGLRenderer when WebGL context is lost in Internet Explore 11.

 The production version [icn3d-2.0.1](https://www.ncbi.nlm.nih.gov/Structure/icn3d/icn3d-2.0.1.zip) was release on April 23, 2018.
 The bug about extra 3D domains in the "Sequences & Annotations" window was fixed.
 The stabilizers for 3D printing were improved.